mscerts/hub/src/content/docs/guide/certificationrenewal.md

 Renewal assessment:

 * Consists of around 25-40 questions (depending on the question bank you randomly get)
-* It is an open book test so you can freely use the internet to help you with the answering (the questions are under the same NDA as the exam ones so don't copy paste them anywhere like google or github)
+* It is an open book test so you can freely use the internet to help you with the answering
 * Has no time limit to complete it
 * After the initial 2 attempts you have to wait 24h before attempting it again
 * You will get the chance to pass the assessment 180 days before the certification expires so you get a lot of chances and losing the certificate is only caused because you didn't want to do it
-* Shows you the assessment areas and how you did in them
+* Shows you how you did in the areas you are being tested on
 * Is free!

 You can access the renewals in your certification dashboard here: [https://aka.ms/certdashboard](https://aka.ms/certdashboard)